 Organizations can create indicators that define the detection, prevention, and exclusion of IoC entities.
 You can define the action to be taken as well as the duration for when to apply the action, and the scope of the device group to apply it to.

 This video shows a walkthrough of creating and adding indicators:

 About Microsoft indicators

 As a general rule, you should only create indicators for known bad IoCs, or for any files / websites that should be explicitly allowed in your organization.
 For more information on the types of sites that MDE may block by default, see Microsoft Defender SmartScreen overview.

-False Positive (FP) refers to a SmartScreen false positive, Microsoft says it is malware / phish but it is actually a safe site, so customer wants to create an allow policy for this.
+False Positive (FP) refers to a SmartScreen false positive, Microsoft says it's malware / phish but it's actually a safe site, so customer wants to create an allow policy for this.

 You can also help drive improvements to Microsoft's security intelligence by submitting false positives, and suspicious or known-bad IoCs for analysis.
 If you believe a warning or block was incorrectly shown for a file or application, or if you believe an undetected file is malware, you can submit a file to Microsoft for review.
 For more information, see Submit files for analysis.

 There several reasons for using IP/URL indicators, such as unblocking users from a SmartScreen false positive (FP) or overriding a Web Content Filtering (WFC) block.